-This description is very simplified because the game can store cash value encrypted, encoded in many places etc.. .
-It can store as well checksum for part of values and compare it from time to time (for example, during loading saved game).
+This description is simplified because the game can store cash value encrypted, encoded in many places, etc.. .
+It can store as a checksum for part of values and compare it from time to time (for example, during loading saved game).

-You were asking, "how do they make the game show their mini-GUI."
-When cheat knows values to paint, it can only have to change the picture that has to be displayed on the monitor screen.
-Mean the question is how to change graphic memory.
-Well, all they have to do is to read graphics memory, change it and put it back again in their place.
+You asked, "How do they make the game show their mini-GUI."
+When a cheat knows values to paint, it can only have to change the picture that has to be displayed on the monitor screen.
+This means the question is how to change graphic memory.
+Well, they have to read graphics memory, modify it, and put it back in their place.
 Games under Microsoft Windows are using DirectX or OpenGL.
 It's simple to use libraries to achieve the goal.

 Since Windows XP and on, all major operating systems have this type of memory protection.
 One program will not be able to write to another program's memory.

-It might be possible that a program could "reclaim" memory that was de-allocated from another program, but it will not have the information that was previously stored within it.
+It might be possible that a program could "reclaim" memory de-allocated from another program, but it will not have the information previously stored within it.

-This description is very simplified because the game can store cash value encrypted, encoded in many places etc.. .
-It can store as well checksum for part of values and compare it from time to time (for example, during loading saved game).
+This description is simplified because the game can store cash value encrypted, encoded in many places, etc.. .
+It can store as a checksum for part of values and compare it from time to time (for example, during loading saved game).

 Another method:

-Software developers know the source code of the game (for example, Quake III Arena), and they know exactly how and where the game is storing holding some values.
-Then the developer can write a cheat that is changing another in-game value memory.
-For example, cheat is reading coordinates of an enemy unit and "moving "weapon crosshair to point on those coordinates.
-The game player is only pressing "fire" to shot.
+Software developers know the game's source code (for example, Quake III Arena), and they know exactly how and where the game is stored, holding some values.
+Then, the developer can write a cheat to change another in-game value memory.
+For example, cheating is reading the coordinates of an enemy unit and "moving "the weapon crosshair to point at those coordinates.
+The game player is only pressing "fire" to shoot.

-You were asking, "how do they make the game show their mini-GUI."
-When cheat knows values to paint, it can only have to change the picture that has to be displayed on the monitor screen.
-Mean the question is how to change graphic memory.
-Well, all they have to do is to read graphics memory, change it and put it back again in their place.
+You asked, "How do they make the game show their mini-GUI."
+When a cheat knows values to paint, it can only have to change the picture that has to be displayed on the monitor screen.
+This means the question is how to change graphic memory.
+Well, they have to read graphics memory, modify it, and put it back in their place.
 Games under Microsoft Windows are using DirectX or OpenGL.
 It's simple to use libraries to achieve the goal.

 Since Windows XP and on, all major operating systems have this type of memory protection.
 One program will not be able to write to another program's memory.

-It might be possible that a program could "reclaim" memory that was de-allocated from another program, but it will not have the information that was previously stored within it.
+It might be possible that a program could "reclaim" memory de-allocated from another program, but it will not have the information previously stored within it.